SYCOINFOERNO/Virtual-Machine-Installation-for-Linux/README.md

 10) Run the VMware of your OS.

 PS:- Here are links to some Popular Distros of Linux

+    You can Use this drive for some of the linux distros -- https://drive.google.com/drive/folders/12Lx71WOuXRDNpjCuwydIUMayleWADHL0?usp=sharing

 1) https://www.linuxmint.com/download.php
 2) https://ubuntu.com/download/desktop
 3) https://fedoraproject.org/workstation/download/